blessedtasela/Article-Blog---Angular-framework/README.md

 I created 3 testing objects that is stored in the code

+I used CSS to format the texts and objects

 Thank you for reading through, my angular journey continues.
 More improvements to come!